 Extend the time spent outdoors—from hours to months—with the addition of a fire feature for your patio, deck, or backyard.
 It can create a focal point, serves as a place around which to gather, entertain, relax, and enjoy time outdoors.

-A fire pit or other way to warm up your outdoor space can vary in price: custom-designed hearths and pits with elaborate features and materials can be expensive.
+A fire pit or another way to warm up your outdoor space can vary in price: custom-designed hearths and pits with elaborate features and materials can be expensive.
 You can also buy a simple fire pit or chimenea for under $100 that will do the job.
-It pays to do your... research and not buy impulsively.
+It pays to do your research and not buy impulsively.

-Your choice of fuels should be determined not only by preference, but by local wood-burning laws and codes; check with your city or county.
-A more environmental choice is butane or gas, which will need to be hooked up by a professional.
+Your choice of fuels should be determined not only by preference but by local wood-burning laws and codes; check with your city or county.
+Environmental choices are butane or gas, which will need to be hooked up by a professional.

 If you want to, it's entirely possible to spend more time outdoors.
 Consider the following ideas to warm up your world.Continue to 2 of 10 below.

 02 of 10

 Because of their portability, low cost, and ease of use, fire pits have become the most popular type of outdoor fire feature.
 Traditionally designed to be situated low to the ground, they can be built or bought in any shape or size and in a variety of materials.
 Wood-burning types are popular, but fire pits that are fueled by propane or gas are a greener choice and better for air quality.
 Some regions ban wood, so check with your city or county for wood-burning laws.Continue to 3 of 10 below.

 Not only is a fireplace a focal point for a backyard or garden, it also creates a sense of permanence.
 Add seating and a low table, and the space becomes a true outdoor room.
 Whether you opt to have a fireplace custom built, make it a do-it-yourself project, or buy a prefab unit, time and research will give you the best results.